 The department also offers a BA in Portuguese and plays an important role in the Latin American Studies Program, an interdisciplinary undergraduate program focusing on the history, politics, social organization, economy, art, music, religion, and literature of Latin America.

 Required course work includes Hispanic linguistics, Spanish peninsular literature, Spanish American literature, and peninsular or Spanish American culture.
 You’ll also take a number of elective courses, which may include creative writing and up to two courses in Portuguese as well as two courses in related areas from other departments, such as history, anthropology, or linguistics, subject to certain guidelines.
+Students also must complete the requirements of the College of Liberal Arts and Sciences GE CLAS Core.

 Spanish Courses for Nonmajors